philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 ### 13\.
 Discuss and Decide what to do

-> The quality view invites a holistic view of the system.
+> The Quality View invites a holistic view of the system.
 When I presented a similar scenario at a quarterly-planning meeting, our Director of Product Development remarked: _"How come those two components are still so red!?"_.
 A constructive discussion followed, where we all came to the agreement that investing in these components would not be cost effective.
 We were comfortable accepting the short-term risks.
 (Colin Breck - [Using Quality Views to Communicate Software Quality and Evolution](https://blog.colinbreck.com/using-quality-views-to-communicate-software-quality-and-evolution/))

 The Quality View is complete, and everyone understands it.
 So it's an excellent time to have the extensive all-in discussion you wanted to trigger.